cthoyt/cthoyt.github.io/_posts/2023-01-04-small-website-grant-idea.md

 still resolve and how many URI format strings still resolve.
 The results were bleak - only about 27% (as of today) do.
 This isn't an indictment of the badness of the Bioregistry or the registries that it imports and aligns either - it's true that sometimes the URLs for sites change, but this number reflects the more general problem that most just go away.
-I also want to S/O to Michel Dumontier's group at Maastricht that has also been thinking about the same sort of thing, and we're working towards collaborating on a more detailed assessment.

 ## The Results